Joseph Rainey: Return to the U.S. and politics

-2004 portrait of Joseph Rainey by Simmie Knox, from the collection of U.S. House of Representatives.
+2004 portrait of Joseph Rainey by Simmie Knox, from the collection of the U.S. House of Representatives.

 In 1866, following the end of the U.S. Civil War, Rainey and his family returned to South Carolina, where they settled in Charleston.
 In 1870, 43 percent of the city's population was African American, including many people of color who, like Rainey, had been free and held skilled jobs before the war.
 His experience and wealth helped establish him as a leader and he quickly became involved in politics, joining the executive committee of the state Republican Party.
 In 1868, he was a delegate to the state constitutional convention.

 In 1870, Rainey was elected to the South Carolina Senate and became chair of the Finance Committee.
 He served only a short time as that year he won a special election as a Republican to fill a vacancy in the 41st United States Congress.
 This vacancy had been created when the House refused to seat Benjamin F. Whittemore, the incumbent.
 He had been censured by the House for corruption but re-elected.

 Rainey was seated December 12, 1870 and was re-elected to Congress, serving a total of four terms.
 Serving until March 3, 1879, he established a record of length of service for a black Congressman that was not surpassed until that of William L. Dawson of Chicago in the 1950s.
 He supported legislation that became known as the Enforcement Acts, to suppress the violent activities of the Ku Klux Klan.
 This helped for a time, before white insurgents developed other paramilitary groups in the South, such as the White League and the Red Shirts.

 Rainey made three speeches on the floor of Congress in support of what was finally passed as the Civil Rights Act of 1875.
 In 1873, he said he was not seeking 'social equality' and was content to choose his own circle.